 Pre-tax deductions are a great addition to ORCA Passport or Choice accounts, allowing employers to subsidize their desired amount while saving themselves and their employees on their taxes.

-If you’re an employer who wants to save employees money on their commutes but aren’t sure where to even start, we can help.
+If you’re an employer who wants to save employees money on their commutes but would like to know-how, we can help.

 Commute Seattle can help you find the right program for your business’ needs.
-If you’re interested in learning how your company can start offering pre-tax benefits, reach out to Nick Abel at 206-613-3129 or email him at Pre-Tax@commuteseattle.com.
+If you’re interested in learning how your company can start offering pre-tax benefits, reach out to Nick Abel at 206-613-3233 or Pre-Tax@commuteseattle.com.

 Frequently Asked Questions

-Click on the blue box to learn more.
+Click to the right of each question to learn more.

 Commuter benefits are codified in Internal Revenue Code Section 132(f) as, “Qualified Transportation Fringe”.
 They’re intended to encourage the use of alternatives to driving alone to work to reduce congestion and improve accessibility to downtown businesses.
 Employers can subsidize their employees’ commuting costs, allow employees to use their salary to pay for these expenses on a pre-tax basis or share the cost of their employees’ commuting expenses through a combination of an employer subsidy and an employee paid pre-tax payment.